i18next/next-i18next/README.md

 | `defaultNS` | `'common'`  |
 | `use` (for plugins) | `[]`  |

+_This table contains options which are specific to next-i18next.
+All other i18next options can be passed in as well._

 ## Notes

 - [`next export` will result in a _clientside only_ React application.](https://github.com/isaachinman/next-i18next/issues/10)